Mayukhdeb/math-stuff/linear_algebra/basis_vectors/README.md

 <img src = "images/b_inverse.jpg">

-Both of `3i + 2j` and `5p/3 + q/3` point to the same point in space (just like cheese), but in terms of different base units (i.e different languages, English and Japanese).
+Both `3i + 2j` and `5p/3 + q/3` point to the same point in space (just like cheese), but in terms of different base units (i.e different languages, English and Japanese).